The Spy Who Dumped Me: Plot

-Driving back to the airport, Sebastian explains that Drew's "parents" are actually notorious criminals; Drew was discreetly negotiating with them to sell the USB, and Audrey was part of his cover.
-Audrey confesses that she hid the drive in her vagina.
-When Sebastian cannot decrypt the information, Morgan calls Edward Snowden - who had a crush on her in summer camp - and he helps them hack the drive.
+Driving back to the airport, Sebastian explains that Drew's "parents" are actually notorious criminals.
+Drew was discreetly negotiating with them on the sale of the USB card, and Audrey was part of his cover.
+Audrey confesses that she had actually hidden the drive in her vagina.
+When Sebastian cannot decrypt the information on the card, Morgan calls her old Summer camp friend Edward Snowden for assistance; he helps them hack it.

 The trio travel to a hostel in Amsterdam, where they are attacked by Sebastian's CIA partner Duffer, who plans to sell the drive himself.
 They are rescued by their hostel roommate, who thinks they are being robbed and body slams Duffer to his death.
 Audrey answers Duffer's phone when it rings and agrees to sell the drive at a private party in Berlin.

-To get into the party, Audrey and Sebastian go as the Canadian ambassador and his wife, while Morgan joins the Cirque du Soleil crew.
-Sebastian is attacked and Morgan is confronted by Nadejda on an acrobat swing, eventually throwing her to her death.
-Meanwhile, Audrey meets her mysterious contact and finds Drew, still alive.
-Drew acts suspiciously and goes through her purse to find the USB.
-Sebastian arrives, being held hostage by Drew's "parents".
+To get into the buyer, Audrey and Sebastian disguise themselves as the Canadian ambassador and his wife, while Morgan joins the Cirque du Soleil crew.
+Sebastian is attacked and Morgan is confronted by Nadejda on an acrobat swing, eventually killing her.
+Meanwhile, Audrey meets her mysterious contact and finds Drew, who is still alive and searches through her purse for the USB.
+Sebastian arrives, held hostage by Drew's "parents".

 After a standoff, Drew's "parents" are shot, leaving Sebastian and Drew, who accuse each other of trying to hurt Audrey.
 Drew then shoots Sebastian, and Audrey pretends to be glad before grabbing his gun.
-When Drew tries to attack her, she kicks him in the crotch.
-Once he's on the ground, Morgan throws a cannonball at him.
-Drew is arrested, and Audrey, Morgan, and Sebastian walk away.
+When he tries to attack her, she kicks him in the groin.
+Once he is on the ground, Morgan throws a cannonball at him.
+Drew is arrested, and Audrey, Morgan, and Sebastian escape.

 Sebastian later gives Morgan his untraceable phone to let her parents know she is alive.
-While on the phone, she receives a call from Sebastian's boss telling him he is off suspension.
+As she's talking, Sebastian's boss calls to lift his suspension.
 Morgan begs her for a job as a spy.
 Meanwhile, Sebastian and Audrey kiss.

-A year later, while celebrating Audrey's birthday in Tokyo, her party is revealed to be ruse.
-She and Morgan are on assignment with Sebastian to stop a group of Japanese Yakuza gangsters.
+A year later, while celebrating Audrey's birthday in Tokyo, her party is revealed to be a ruse, as it's actually an assignment with Sebastian to stop a group of Japanese Yakuza gangsters.